See All Projects

 Students begin by sharing inputs often overlooked in traditional career guidance: life goals, preferred workstyles, subject interests, and sector curiosity.

-Rather than relying on static forms, the system uses AI to generate personalized tasks and mock interview prompts, encouraging deeper engagement and reflection.
+Rather than relying on static forms, the system uses AI to generate personalised tasks and mock interview prompts, encouraging deeper engagement and reflection.

 These inputs are then matched against real-world data from professionals, HR sources, and education providers.